 Additionally, the Indian Hills Country Club Golf Course Environmental Management Plan (EMP) provided in Appendix G of the Draft EIS identifies golf course management and operational procedures to minimize or avoid potential adverse environmental impacts from the golf course, its amenities and future development plans.
 The analysis of impact potential of nitrogen leaching and runoff affirms previous university research projects that have addressed nitrogen leaching and runoff generated by fertilizer applications on turfgrass.
-During the late 1990s golf course superintendents from Long Island's Suffolk County volunteered their resources to the USEPA, SCDHS, NYSDEC and local environmental groups to develop a nutritional program applicable to Long Island golf courses located within the Peconic Estuary watershed.
-The program, called the "East End Nitrogen Reduction Program for Golf Courses" has specifically targeted a reduction of nitrogen limited to 2.0 mg/l, is still active and administered by Cornell Cooperative Extension.
-Turf management and operations at Indian Hills comply with the Best Management Practices for New York State Golf Courses (NYSBMP) initiative, record keeping and assessment tools.
-This approach provides additional monitoring and record keeping of turf management practices in accordance with NYSBMP recommendations.
-The Indian Hills golf course is expected to yield a maximum nitrogen discharge of <2.0 mg/l, well below the 10 mg/l standard set for public health protection.
+During the late 1990s golf course superintendents from Long Island's Suffolk County volunteered their resources to the USEPA, SCDHS, NYSDEC and local environmental groups to develop a nutritional program applicable to

-18 The SEQRA Handbook, Fourth Edition 2020, pg 121: "Modifying project footprint, such as clustering of structures, to reduce the area impacted and preserve open space."
+&lt;sup>18 The SEQRA Handbook, Fourth Edition 2020, pg 121: "Modifying project footprint, such as clustering of structures, to reduce the area impacted and preserve open space."